-- Heat 2 tsp oil in the Instant Pot on SAUTE mode NORMAL setting.
+- Heat 2 teaspoon oil in the Instant Pot on SAUTE mode NORMAL setting.
 When the oil is hot, add the diced spring onions whites and ginger.
 Saute for a minute.

 - Add corn.
 Saute for 2-3 minutes.
 Add chicken stock and water.
 Add extra salt if needed.
 Mix it well.
 Close the Instant Pot lid, move the valve to SEAL and cook on MANUAL HIGH-PRESSURE setting for 6 minutes.